Access IPOs

 The Fundrise Innovation Fund is now the most exciting opportunity in pre-IPO investing.

-Another option is the ARK Venture Fund available exclusively at Titan as of October 2022.
+Another option is the ARK Venture Fund.

-Read the full ARK Venture Fund review here.
+Read the full ARK Venture Fund review here

 For now, all U.S.-based investors should know they can invest in pre-IPO startups via the ARK Venture Fund for only a $500 minimum investment.